 Unlike the traditional Myanmar tea houses, where you sit on small plastic chairs at wooden tables and can pick between tea and soft drinks, the Rangoon tea house brings a completely different experience.
 It’s a hip, clean place with lots of atmosphere.

 This place definitely draws a lot of foreigners, but there were also heaps of local people.
 It was very busy on the Saturday night we went, but during the week it was a lot more quiet.

-Disclaimer: This post was not sponsored in any way and only reflects my opinion 🙂
+This post about the Rangoon Tea House was not sponsored in any way and only reflects my opinion 🙂

 What's coming up

 Like in every big Asian city, there are so many places to choose from when you are looking for something to eat.
 But thanks to the Myanmar Lonely Planet, I got a hold of this place.
 It came as a recommended choice and the text sounded very appealing.